 3. Ordering flows in run lists

-The scheduler executes automated test cases in the order they have been arranged in the run list, from top down.
-However, you can rearrange the flow order in a run list by dragging and dropping the flows as required.
+The scheduler executes automated test cases in the order they have been arranged in the run list, from top-down.
+However, we can rearrange the flow order in a run list by dragging and dropping the flows as required.
 See below:

 4. Using setup and teardown

 Some scenarios require test data to be set up before executing test cases.
-For example, if you are using virtual machines, these need to be up and running with the data baseline done before your test cases are executed.
-This would become the first step in your run list (see "Setup everything" in the below screenshot).
+For example, if we are using virtual machines, these need to be up and running with the data baseline done before our test cases are executed.
+This would become the first step in our run list (see "Setup everything" in the below screenshot).

 Then, after the test is completed, the data created needs to be cleared.
-This clean-up activity ensures there is no data redundancy, or simply you may need to close down virtual machines after all tests are completed.
-This can be achieved by having a "Teardown" step implemented in your run list.
+This clean-up activity ensures there is no data redundancy, or simply we may need to close down virtual machines after all tests are completed.
+This can be achieved by having a "Teardown" step implemented in our run list.